jkirch5258/Cats_v_Dogs/README.md

 While playing, avoid touching the dogs, as they will make you lose health. ***If you lose three health, you lose one life.
 You start with three lives.*** Basically you have nine lives.
 Fitting for a cat.

+Each level is built differently, but they are all relatively short.

 ## Sprites

 Cat: